aws-samples/hpc-applications/README.md

 # HPC application best practices on AWS
-This repository contains HPC application best practices, specifically designed for, and optimized to run, on AWS.<br>
+This repository contains HPC application best practices, specifically designed for, and optimized to run on AWS.<br>
 In particular, these best practices take into account the peculiarity of AWS HPC-specific services and EC2 instances, in order to get the best out of them.<br>
 This repo is maintained by AWS HPC Solution Architects, who will take care of updating and improving these best practices as AWS services evolve or new settings/tunings are discovered.
 This is **not intended** to be an AWS supported product or service, though.<br>

-## HPC application best practices included:
+## HPC application best practices included (to date):
 1. [Fluent](https://github.com/aws-samples/hpc-applications/tree/main/apps/Fluent)
 2. [Abaqus](https://github.com/aws-samples/hpc-applications/tree/main/apps/Abaqus)
 3. [LS-Dyna](https://github.com/aws-samples/hpc-applications/tree/main/apps/LS-Dyna)